Aniket-1608/NFT-Marketplace/nft-marketplace/README.md

 ### 4. Connect development blockchain accounts to Metamask

-- Copy private key of the addresses and import to Metamask
+- Copy private key of the wallet address and import it to Metamask
 - Connect your metamask to local host network.

 ### 5. Deploy Smart Contracts